pvp-masterk/6b6twiki/docs/Groups/shulkergang.md

   * [28st](../Players/28st.md)
   * kokos_odpadnem
   * schmiddie
-* Founding Story:
-> [28st](../Players/28st.md) met Kokos in a server made by Laggang, Kokos teached [28st](../Players/28st.md) how to dupe , kokos handed him kits and [28st](../Players/28st.md) joined his clan, kokos and [28st](../Players/28st.md) talked alot and somehow [28st](../Players/28st.md) asked kokos for his account password and kokos gave it and they trusted eachother, Then Kokos made Schmiddie meet [28st](../Players/28st.md), [28st](../Players/28st.md) offered to make Shulkergang because it was famous to wear Shulkers with the command /head.
+* Founding Story: [28st](../Players/28st.md) met Kokos in a server made by Laggang, Kokos taught [28st](../Players/28st.md) how to dupe, so kokos handed him kits and [28st](../Players/28st.md) joined his clan, kokos and [28st](../Players/28st.md) talked alot and somehow [28st](../Players/28st.md) asked kokos for his account password and kokos gave it and they trusted eachother, then Kokos made Schmiddie met [28st](../Players/28st.md), [28st](../Players/28st.md) offered to make Shulkergang because it was famous to wear shulkers with the command /head.

-## Acomplishments
+## Accomplishments
 - Massive Maparts
 - Massive builds / bases
 - Became one of the most Notable clans on 6b6t